aflah02/GSOC_Report/README.md

 My work mainly focused on contributing to KerasNLP a new library which is currently pre-release and aims to build "Industry-strength Natural Language Processing workflows with Keras"

-I started contributing to the library in March 2022 and really liked the codebase as it was pretty easy to navigate through.
+I started contributing to the library in March 2022 and really liked the codebase as it was pretty easy to navigate through and the maintainers were really helpful in guiding beginners!

 I mainly worked towards adding Data Augmentation Techniques, tokenizers and tokenizer training utilities, fixing bugs, adding new options to pre-existing utilities and writing tutorials for `keras.io`